pywc/pywc/README.md

 * **Mail**: pywchung[_at_]icloud[_dot_]com

 ## ✨ I am now...
-> at Carnegie Mellon University, making new and fresh challenges.
+> at Carnegie Mellon University, making new and fresh challenges for picoCTF 2023.